Write to the Cleveland City Council

-It's important to let lawmakers know that the people of Cleveland want to end qualified immunity.
-Follow the link below to send the Cleveland City Council indicating your support for qualified immunity reform.
+It's important to let lawmakers know that the people of Akron want to end qualified immunity.
+Follow the link below to send the Akron City Council indicating your support for qualified immunity reform.

 Government officials who intentionally violate the Constitutional rights of Americans must be held accountable.

 Unfortunately, a judge-made legal doctrine known as qualified immunity often makes this impossible.
 Because of qualified immunity, it is extremely difficult to sue any government employee even if they intentionally violate your rights.
-The officials who violated Anthony's First Amendment rights were never held accountable because of qualified immunity.
 This is wrong.
 We need your help to change it!

 It's time for change!